Luigi Cagnola: Napoleonic period

 During this period the Rationalist principles of Cagnola’s training became integrated with his study of Palladio, although his interpretation of the latter resulted in works that were more austere in design and use of materials, such as his project for a triangular casino (c.
 1787; plans at Milan, Sforza Castle).
 In 1806 Cagnola was called upon to erect a triumphal arch to celebrate the marriage of the Viceroy Eugène de Beauharnais to Princess Augusta of Bavaria.
 The arch was of wood, but was of such beauty, that it was rebuilt in marble and placed at the entrance to the Foro Bonaparte on the Strada del Sempione.
 The first stone was laid on October 14, 1807.
 The result was the magnificent Arco della Pace ("Arch of Peace") at Porta Sempione in Milan, surpassed in dimensions only by the Arc de Triomphe in Paris.

-Inspired by the contemporary Arc de Triomphe du Carrousel in Paris, the neoclassical triumphal arch is 25 m high and 24 m wide, decorated with a number of bas-reliefs, statues, and corinthian columns.
+Inspired by its earlier contemporary, the aforementioned Arc de Triomphe du Carrousel in Paris, the neoclassical triumphal arch is 25 m high and 24 m wide, decorated with a number of bas-reliefs, statues, and corinthian columns.
 Several among Milan's foremost artists collaborated to the decoration of the gate, including Pompeo Marchesi, Luigi Acquisti, Grazioso Rusca, Giovanni Battista Comolli, Luigi Marchesi, Gaetano Monti, Camillo Pacetti and Angelo Pizzi.